idrirap/ComfyUI-Lora-Auto-Trigger-Words/README.md

 This outputs needs to be filtered by two othere nodes:
 - TagsFormater: Helper to show the available tag and their indexes
 - tagsSelector: allow to filter tags and apply a weight to it.
+    - TagSelector contains four parameters.
+First the selector (see Filtering next)
+    - The weight `(tag:weight)`
+    - The boolean `ensure_comma`.
+To properly append comma if a prefix or suffix is added.
+    - The boolean `append_loraname_if_empty` which will add the name of the lora in the list of outputs if they are empty.
 #### Filtering
 The format is simple.
 It's the same as python list index, but can select multiple index or ranges of indexes separated by comas.
 `Ex: 0, 3, 5:8, -8:`